jollyblume/MarkingStore/README.md

 There are literally thousands of hours of documentation and research papers to be found on the internet.
 It is a fascinating subject.

 Of particular interest, once workflow fundamentals are understood, are several sites describing standard workflow design patterns.
 These workflow design patterns will provide a deeper understanding of the capabilities of workflow systems based on the Peri Net.

+### A word about workflows and state machines
+I've seen a lot of workflow systems try to implement a state machine as if it were a counterpart of the marking store.
+This concept will break the design of any workflow system, because the idea of state in a workflow is a myth.

+By definition and design, the state of a single transition rarely impacts the state of another transition.

+State machine mechanics don't belong anywhere in the workflow core.
+They are more closely related to a subject, where global state takes on relevance in the context of a subject or group of subjects places and inter-place relationships within the workflow.

+I intend to implement a state machine architecture for subjects down the road.
+There will be no mention of state machines found in this marking store.

 ### Why this component
 The symfony/workflow component is a framework for building workflow systems.
 It includes an elegant marking store interface, but only a minimal marking store implementation.